Shashwat2708/AutoTypo/README.md

-# AutoTypo
+# CodeTantra Killer App

-A CodeTantra killer app
+Welcome to the CodeTantra killer app!
+This application is designed to make your coding experience smoother and more enjoyable.

+## Getting Started

-To use the app, you have to first run two commands in your cmd:
+To use the app, follow these simple steps:

-``pip install streamlit``

-``pip install pyautogui``

-Finally, open the terminal in V.S. code and run:

-``streamlit run Autotypo.py``
+1. **Install Dependencies:**
+   First, ensure you have `streamlit` and `pyautogui` installed.
+You can do this by running the following commands in your command line interface (cmd):

+2. **Run the App:**
+Once you have installed the dependencies, open your terminal in Visual Studio Code and run the following command:

+3. **Enjoy!:**
-Have a blast using this and enjoyyyy!!!
+You're all set!
+Have a blast using this app and make your coding sessions even more productive and enjoyable!

+Happy coding! 🚀